FirstStreet/fsf_api_access_python/README.md

     ```sh
     pip install .\fsf_api_access_python\.
     ```
-7. The project is now setup and can be ran.
-Create a new python script `my_script.py` and see below for details on how to extract flood data products from the API.
+7. The project is now setup and can be ran through one of the two methods below.
+See `Products` for details on how to extract flood data products from the API.
     ```sh
     Example File Structure: